terjekv/ansible-eessi-roles/README.md

     src: https://github.com/EESSI/ansible-eessi-roles
     version: develop
 ```

+Now fetch dependencies by doing `ansible-galaxy install -r requirements.yml`.
+Add `--force` to guarantee updating the requirements.
+This is useful if your version is a branch like `develop`.

 Then create a playbook for your host type, following one of the examples below.
 Create (or reuse) a suitable inventory file.
 Then run as `ansible-playbook playbook.yaml -b -i inventory`.